ryansolid/component-register-extensions/README.md

 This package includes a few mixins for Component Register.

+## withProps(fn)

+fn is a function at that returns an object to merge into the components prop options.

 ## withEvents

 Provides a 'events' as a property to your component with a number of event helpers.